powder-craft/powder-craft.github.io/docs/_posts/2023-09-03-create-a-blog-with-github-pages-jekill.markdown

 If you have the ability, you should have a blog for yourself.
 Maybe you are not going to use it everyday, but you will sure learn something new in doing it.<br>

-There are several different ways to create a blog, some are better (in many ways) than other, but in the end the result is the same, so you should choose a way of deploying it that you find interesting and doable for what you have (especially money 💶).<br>
+There are several different ways to create a blog, some are better (in many ways) than others, but in the end the result is the same, so you should choose a way of deploying it that you find interesting and doable for what you have (especially money 💶).<br>

-I choose to use GitHub Pages with Jekyll, because it is free, already connected to a repository, so the deployment is easier, and I thougth Jekyll was not so difficult and I found it interesting.
+I choose GitHub Pages with Jekyll, because it is free, already connected to a repository, so the deployment is easier, and I thougth Jekyll was not so difficult and I found it interesting.

 ## Setting up GitHub pages